From the Other Side of the Stethoscope: Improving Patient Experience through Cultural Humility and Communication [Patient Experience Learning Forum]

 Registration for the 2019 Connection Session: Navigating Michigan's Legalization of Recreational Marijuana with Adolescent Patients is now open!
 Join us for this interative training on adolescent marijuana use on Wednesday, November 13th from 8:30 a.m. - 4:00 p.m. hosted at Eastern Michigan University.
 This event is open to all health care professionals who serve adolescents, including physicians, nurses, and mental health providers.

-Come join us for this month's Schwartz Center Rounds for Compassionate Care, partnered with Grief Month, entitled "Honoring lives lost and strategies to heal."
+Come join us for this month's Schwartz Center Rounds for Compassionate Care, entitled "We are only human: managing emotions after medical errors."
 Panelists will discuss personal experiences, followed by a lively discussion.
 This session is eligible for CME, Nurse CE, and Social Work CEU.
 Lunch is available.

 The Adolescent Health Initiative is proud to issue a Call for Proposals for breakout sessions, oral presentations, and poster presentations for the 7th Annual Conference on Adolescent Health!
 The 2020 Conference will take place on April 20-21, in Detroit, Michigan and will feature sessions on clinical care, innovative programming, quality improvement, substance abuse, sexual and mental health, and other related topics within adolescent health.
 Conference attendees include a multi-disciplinary audience of physicians, nurses, health educators, social workers, researchers, and other professionals and students in the field.
 Deadline for submissions is Friday, September 13.
 Submit a Proposal.

 Patient Experience Learning Forum, “Lost in Translation: Inclusivity for Patients’ Language and Communication Needs

 Join us for an engaging presentation and panel discussion identifying opportunities to support optimal care and experience for patients with Limited English Proficiency and other communication needs. (more…)